shanepeckham/AKS_Security/Azure/AD_RBAC/README.md

 From [Bitnami](https://docs.bitnami.com/kubernetes/how-to/configure-rbac-in-your-kubernetes-cluster/)

-* Roles and ClusterRoles: Both consist of rules.
+* **Roles and ClusterRoles**: Both consist of rules.
 The difference between a Role and a ClusterRole is the scope: in a Role, the rules are applicable to a single namespace, whereas a ClusterRole is cluster-wide, so the rules are applicable to more than one namespace.
 ClusterRoles can define rules for cluster-scoped resources (such as nodes) as well.
 Both Roles and ClusterRoles are mapped as API Resources inside our cluster.

 * **Subjects**: These correspond to the entity that attempts an operation in the cluster.
 There are three types of subjects:
 * **User Accounts**: These are global, and meant for humans or processes living outside the cluster.
 There is no associated resource API Object in the Kubernetes cluster.